ahgroup/handelgroupwebsite/content/post/2021-07-21-updates/index.markdown

 projects: []
 ---

-Recently, a new PhD student, [Zane](/author/w-zane-billings/), joined our group.
-He previously did an REU in our group and liked it enough to apply to our PhD program and now joined the team.
-He'll be working on influenza vaccines and we are excited to have him part of the team!
+[Rachel](/author/rachel-mercaldo/) graduated in spring of 2021 and is now working as a Postdoc at the NIH.

-We also published several more COVID-19 papers (as well as a few non-COVID ones), they can all be found in the [publications](/publication/) section of the website, and you can filter there by topic/pathogen if you are especially (not) interested in COVID 😃.
+We had two great REU students join us this summer, [Jacqueline](/author/jacqueline-dworaczyk/) and [Salil](/author/salil-goyal/).
+They made a lot of progress on each of their projects during the summer.
+Expect to see papers published on those topics soon 😃.

-Related to that, slides for several COVID (and also a few non-COVID) presentations that I gave are available [on my personal website](https://www.andreashandel.com/talk/).
+We published a few more papers, they can all be found in the [publications](/publication/) section of the website.

-And I also updated this website to the latest Hugo/Academic (now Wowchemy) theme, so if anything doesn't work, let me know.
+Together with his colleague [Paul Thomas](https://www.stjude.org/directory/t/paul-thomas.html), Dr. Handel taught another year of within-host modeling and immunology at [SISMID 2021](https://andreashandel.github.io/SISMID2021/).
+This was the 13th year of teaching this workshop.
+Materials used in this workshop can be found on our [Simulation Modeling and Immunology website](https://andreashandel.github.io/SMIcourse/).